- HOME

 Information Security Measures

-The Group has established the Information Security Regulations, which prescribe personal information, trade secrets, and other highly confidential information as important information and which stipulate basic matters regarding the management system and handling of such information.
-The regulations assign a chief information security officer (concurrently held by the officer in charge of internal audit and compliance, who serves as chairperson of the Risk Management Committee), a document information officer (general manager of the Group Legal Compliance Department) and an electronic information officer (general manager of the ICT Management Department) as administrators to maintain and improve the level of systemic information management and security.
+The regulations assign a chief information security officer (chair of the Risk Management Committee), a document information officer (general manager of the Group Legal Compliance Department) and an electronic information officer (general manager of the ICT Management Department) as administrators to maintain and improve the level of systemic information management and security.

-Addressing Cyber and System Risks
+Addressing Cyber-related and System-related Risks

 As the use of cloud services has become more prevalent across the Group, society is experiencing increasing damage from ransomware attacks that attempt to gain unauthorized access to corporate networks and PCs and render systems and data unusable.
-The Group therefore recognizes that system outages, information leaks, and other incidents associated with caused by cyber-attacks represent new risks that threaten business continuity and must be urgently addressed.
+The Group therefore recognizes that system outages, information leaks, and other associated incidents caused by cyber-attacks represent new risks that threaten business continuity and must be urgently addressed.

 Establishment of Information Handling Guidelines and Dissemination within the Group

-The Group has established Information Handling Guidelines for all employees, including part-time and temporary, on how to handle information as well as an information system and devices to reduce risks such as information leaks.
+The Group has established Information Handling Guidelines for all employees, including part-time and temporary, on how to handle information, as well as an information system and devices to reduce risks such as information leaks.

 Nomura Real Estate Holdings Personal Information Protection Policy